[Last updated: 19 December 2017.]

 6. According to Mary's obituary, she had a total of eight children.
 This may have been an error on the part of the newspaper, or two of their children may have died as infants.

-7. In addition to those mentioned, Elias's brother, Horatio, and wife, Polly, also moved to Ohio as part of this group.
+7. The 1830 census seems to confirm that Maria and Ann Catherine accompanied Sarah and Elizabeth to Ohio.
+Two girls Maria and Ann Catherine's age are missing from Catherine and Christopher's household in the 1830 census.
+In addition to those mentioned, Elias Lowes' brother, Horatio, and his wife, Polly, also moved to Ohio as part of this group.

 9. There is no Cottonwood Township in Yolo County anymore, but Google Maps shows a small settlement called Cottonwood a few miles southeast of the town of Esparto.
 I assume that used to be where Cottonwood Township once was.